Buying Property Abroad

 Portugal has a fixed fee of €153 for the transaction and a further 0.75-1% for the cadastral value (the monetary value the authorities give each property) for the deed registration.

-The Spanish notarial fees are set by the government but do vary due to the different services a property can required and this is on an individual basis.
-You can expect to pay around €600-875 for the fees and a further €400-700 to have the Title Deed inscribed into the Spanish Land Registry.
+The Spanish notarial fees are set by the government but do vary due to the different services each property requires – these are calculated on an individual case basis.

 Italy has a simple system; you pay the equivalent of 2% of the property’s value on your first home and around 9% for a second home.
 This can increase if you choose to buy a property in the more expensive areas.